Will a Dog With a Bloat Continue To Drink Water? (Answered!)

 Feeding your dog from an elevated bowl can also help to reduce the risk of bloat.
 This is because it can help to prevent them from gulping their food too quickly.

-Elevated bowls are great for preventing bloat in dogs because they help to keep the dog’s head higher than their stomach.
+Elevated bowls are great for preventing bloat in dogs because they help to keep the dog’s head higher than its stomach.
 This is important because it helps to prevent the dog from swallowing too much air, which can cause the stomach to become bloated.

 Additionally, elevated bowls can help to reduce neck and back strain in dogs who eat from them.
 Finally, they also look really cool and make your dog feel like a VIP!
 So, if you’re looking for a way to help prevent bloat in your dog, an elevated bowl is a great option.